openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 Component               Min Version  Max Version  Comment
 =====================   ===========  ===========  =========================
-Ansible                 2.00         none         On deployment host Docker                  1.10.0       < 1.11.0     On target nodes
-Docker Python           1.6.0        none         On target nodes Python Jinja2           2.8.0        none         On deployment host Kubernetes              1.2.4        none         On all hosts
+Ansible                 2.00         none         On deployment host Docker                  1.12.0       none         On target nodes Docker Python           1.6.0        none         On target nodes Python Jinja2           2.8.0        none         On deployment host Kubernetes              1.3.0        none         On all hosts
 =====================   ===========  ===========  =========================

 ..
 NOTE:: Kolla (which provides the templating) is sensitive about the